komalsahu1125/Brainwave_Matrix_Intern-Task2/README.md

 - **Machine Learning Models**: Implementing classification models like Logistic Regression, Naive Bayes, and SVM for sentiment analysis.
 - **Model Evaluation**: Accuracy, precision, recall, and F1-score for performance evaluation.

-**Future Work:**
+## Future Work
 In future improvements, additional techniques such as ensemble learning, feature engineering, or deep learning approaches could be explored to further enhance model performance.

-## Conclusion :
+## Conclusion
 **Sentiment Distribution**
 * The dataset consists of tweets categorized into different sentiment classes: Positive, Negative, Neutral, Indifference, Freedom, Friendship, etc.
 * The majority of tweets fall under Neutral and Positive categories, while Negative sentiment is less frequent.
 * Some custom sentiment labels like Indifference and Freedom suggest a non-traditional approach to sentiment classification.
-Engagement & Sentiment Impact
+**Engagement & Sentiment Impact**

-Positive tweets tend to receive more likes and retweets compared to negative ones.
+* Positive tweets tend to receive more likes and retweets compared to negative ones.
-Negative tweets show higher engagement when they discuss trending or controversial topics.
+* Negative tweets show higher engagement when they discuss trending or controversial topics.
-Tweets with hashtags and mentions tend to have better reach and engagement.
+* Tweets with hashtags and mentions tend to have better reach and engagement.
-Time-Based Sentiment Trends
+**Time-Based Sentiment Trends**

-Evening and late-night tweets have higher engagement (more retweets & likes).
+* Evening and late-night tweets have higher engagement (more retweets & likes).
-Sentiment distribution varies by day and month—weekends show a more positive tone, while mid-week tweets are more neutral or negative.
+* Sentiment distribution varies by day and month—weekends show a more positive tone, while mid-week tweets are more neutral or negative.
-Certain months (potentially event-driven) see spikes in positive or negative sentiments.
+* Certain months (potentially event-driven) see spikes in positive or negative sentiments.
-Common Keywords & Word Cloud Insights
+**Common Keywords & Word Cloud Insights**

-Positive tweets frequently contain words like "happy," "great," "love," and "enjoy."
+* Positive tweets frequently contain words like "happy," "great," "love," and "enjoy."
-Negative tweets contain words like "bad," "disappointed," "hate," and "angry."
+* Negative tweets contain words like "bad," "disappointed," "hate," and "angry."
-Neutral tweets mostly consist of factual statements with minimal emotional words.s the top-performing segment in terms of total purchases, underscoring its popularity and potential for driving future sales growth.
+* Neutral tweets mostly consist of factual statements with minimal emotional words.
 ---